 A major challenge related to assigning cancer diagnosis as the proxy of Pin1 is defining time zero.
 Not everyone who had Pin1 over-expression will be diagnosed with cancer by late-midlife, but in late-life.
 For this reason prospective cohort studies have considered cancer diagnosis as a time-varying or time-dependent exposure.
 This means that a participant within a prospective cohort study contributes to the "regulated Pin1" since study entry up to the time of cancer diagnosis and later on to the "Over-expressed Pin1" arm.
 Other studies have included participants with cancer diagnosis at the time of the diagnosis (for example from cancer registries19,23,25,26) and matched participants by age.
 In both cases we must remember that the the main interest is on the unmeasured $P$ thus we should only adjust for covariates prior to $P$ and be careful to adjust for post-baseline covariates of $P$ or mediators between $P$ and $P^*$.

 One of the mediators between $P$ and $P^*$ is death prior to cancer diagnosis.
 Since individuals are at risk of dying from other causes (such as cardiovascular death), we can only measure $P^*$ in the subset of individuals who have survived long enough to have a cancer diagnosis.
 We zoom in the relationship of $P \rightarrow P^*$ in Figure 3.
-In this causal we include $D = 0$ between $P$ and $P^*$, this illustrates that to observe $P^*$, we condition (box around $D = 0$) on surviving long enough to have a cancer diagnosis.
+In this causal graph we include $D = 0$ between $P$ and $P^*$, this illustrates that to observe $P^*$, we condition (box around $D = 0$) on surviving long enough to have a cancer diagnosis.
 Several risk factors that increase the risk of cancer might also cause death prior to cancer diagnosis, for example smoking may cause lung cancer and chronic obstructive pulmonary disease (a leading cause of death in this age group27).
 Therefore, to isolate the effect of $P$ in $P^*$ (the violet arrow), we need to block all shared causes between $P$ and $D$ and between $D$ and $P*$ both represented in Figure 3 as $C_1$ and $C_2$.
 In this way we assume a hypothetical scenario in which we could prevent death prior to cancer diagnosis, by conditioning on a rich set of covariates28.
 This assumption must hold regardless of whether we use incident cancer as a time-varying exposure, or match cancer patients to participants free of cancer by age.

-Furthermore, we note that this is only one of issues with considering cancer diagnosis as the proxy for Pin1 expression, in terms of information bias (ref Miguel’s paper that makes all the DAGs in Chapter 9 of his book?
+Furthermore, we note that this is only one of issues with considering cancer diagnosis as the proxy for Pin1 expression in terms of information bias (ref Miguel’s paper that makes all the DAGs in Chapter 9 of his book?
 Or another earlier paper that talks about types of measurement error).
 We could add more complexity by considering further shared causes of cancer and ADRD diagnosis, or further mediators between Pin1 expression and cancer diagnosis, including but not limited to: screening guidelines, type of healthcare coverage, health-seeking behaviors, and healthcare availability.

 ```{tikz, fig.ext = 'png', echo = FALSE, fig.cap = "Zoom in the association between P and P star"}